Team-Resurgent/PrometheOSSkinEditor/README.md

 background, makign things look crisp and clean where it matters the most.

 As an addition example using 256 x 256 images for background, means you can have up to 80 frames.

+### Background Animation Options

+If you wanted to have a static image with a animated overlay you can do this by, creating a background animation with transparency, and a overlay image.
+You can use the Bacground Overlay as Underlay option to change the draw order.

+IF you wanted your animation to start at frame 1 then when at last frame go back frame by frame back to frame 1.
+You can use the Background frame pingpong option.

 ## Acknowledgements
 * First, we would like to thank all of our Patreon supporters!
 You are the reason we can continue to advance our open source vision of the Xbox Scene!